The Lost City of Ubar, one of the greatest secrets of Arab history

 History of the city of Ubar

-Researchers date the construction of the city of Ubar back to 5,000 years ago, and it played a prominent role in the past, as the city was built by Shaddad bin Aad and ruled it for a long time in the south of the Sultanate of Oman, in the Dhofar Governorate, in an area known as Shasr.
-It is said to have taken nearly 300 years to build, as it was a wonderful place characterized by high-rise buildings and magnificent palaces, and it was also characterized by its fertile land and it is said that it contained running and fresh rivers.
-In addition, it was a center of trade in the Arabian Peninsula, especially the trade in spices and oils.
-Many assert that what history has narrated in describing the city of Ubar is not comparable to its truth in terms of splendor and grandeur of its buildings, constructions and manifestations of nature.
+Researchers date the construction of the city of Ubar to around 5,000 years ago.
+It played a prominent role in the past: the city was said to have been built by Shaddad ibn 'Ad and ruled by him for a long time in southern Oman, in the Dhofar Governorate, in an area known as Shisr.
+It is said to have taken nearly 300 years to build.
+The city was described as a magnificent place, with towering buildings and grand palaces, fertile land, and reportedly flowing fresh rivers.
+It was also a center of trade on the Arabian Peninsula, especially in spices and oils.
+Many assert that historical accounts still fail to capture the true splendor and grandeur of its buildings and natural features.

 ADVERTISEMENT

-In addition to the well-known story of the people of Aad, where they were one of the Arab peoples that some claim to have lived in this region, and God sent them a prophet hood, so they refused to respond to his call, so God's wrath fell on them and sent them a strong storm that uprooted men and high-rise buildings from the ground and destroyed them destructively, and that wind shed on them for seven nights until the city was completely destroyed and hid all its landmarks and became forgotten, except for the Prophet Hud and everyone who believed with him.
-The people returned worshipping idols, and took the echo and steadfastness and aerosol as their gods, and when the Prophet Hood came calling them to worship God to avoid the torment of the Day of Resurrection, they described the people returned foolish, false and reckless, and continued immersed in their desires and tyranny and disobedience to the call, until what we mentioned happened.
+The well-known story of the people of 'Ad is also linked to this region.
+According to tradition, they were an Arab people to whom God sent a prophet, but they refused to accept his message.
+As a result, divine wrath fell upon them: a powerful storm uprooted people and high-rise buildings and destroyed them utterly.
+The wind raged for seven nights until the city was completely destroyed, its landmarks hidden and forgotten, except for the Prophet Hud and those who believed with him.
+The people returned to idol worship, taking certain idols as their gods, and when Prophet Hud called them to worship God to avoid the punishment of the Day of Resurrection, they were described as foolish, false, and reckless.
+They remained immersed in their desires, tyranny, and disobedience until the punishment came.

 ADVERTISEMENT